cybertraining-dsc/su21-reu-361/tutorials/python/index.md

 ## Linux

-Click the following image to be redirected to an 8 minute YouTube walkthrough.
-(Linux's tutorial is the longest!
-But it is worth it.)
+Click the following image to be redirected to an 8-minute YouTube walkthrough.
+(Linux's tutorial is the longest, but it is worth it.)
-This tutorial uses Ubuntu, but it should work on other Linux distros as well.
+This tutorial uses Ubuntu, but it should work on other Linux distros, as well.

 {{% youtube TttmzM-EDmk %}}